rothirschtec/Key-Distribution-Center/README.md

 1. Simply download the git repository

-2. Copy the file central/templates/defaults.sh to def_locl.sh.
-The def_locl will not be overwritten by a git pull and is ignored in the .gitignore file
+2. Copy the file central/templates/defaults.sh to _config_.
+The _config_ will not be overwritten by a git pull and is ignored in the .gitignore file

-    cp central/templates/defaults.sh def_locl.sh
+    cp central/templates/defaults.sh config

 3. Create a new certificate authority